lpantano/mypubs/srnaseq/mirqc/ready_report.md

 |-------:|-------:|------:|----:|-------:|-----:|
 | -0.4284|  0.5452|  1.588| 1.28|   1.937| 2.526|

-the logFC is 1.6 that is a FC of log2(1/0.25)=2 that should be C
+the logFC is 1.6 that is similar to the expected FC = log2(1/0.25) = 2

 Same happens when comparing B vs D